can we learn from a bird's feet temperature? A lot, because it

 Temporarily hot feet

-If the feet are extremely hot, their temperature is higher than
+a bird's feet seem to be extremely hot, their temperature is higher than

-40°C and the body temperature of the bird is elevated.
+40°C and the core body temperature is a bit too high.

-Now take a closer look to the plumage.
-Are the feathers very close to
+Now take a closer look at the plumage.
+Are the feathers placed very close to

 the body and does the bird hold its wings as if he pretends that he

-is an eagle (see photo on the right)?
-And does he breathe with his beak
+is a soaring eagle (see photo on the right)?
+And does your bird breathe with

 wide open?
-Your budgie feels very warm if you observe all the mentioned
+Your bird feels very warm if you observe all the mentioned

 aspects.
-In summer or after extensive flights this behaviour is not unusual.
+In summer or after extensive flights this behaviour is quite

-Or maybe your budgie was in panic just before you tried to find
+Or maybe your bird was in panic just before you tried to find

-out more about his temperature.
-Panic makes the heart beat faster and
+out more about the temperature of its feet.
+Fear makes the heart beat faster and

-something or after extensively flying around, the feet cool down until
+something or after an extensive flight the feet cool down quickly until

 a cooler and shadowy place where your bird can take a rest.

-Otherwise he is in danger of a heat stroke.
+Otherwise the animal is in danger of a heat stroke!

 Hot feet for a longer period

-infection of the kidneys (nephritis) is the reason.
+infection of the kidneys (nephritis) might be the reason for this.
 As the organism of a bird

-is not properly detoxicated due to the stricken kidneys, the body reacts with
+is not properly detoxified by the wakened kidneys, the body reacts with

 a kind of "fever" and overheats.
-There is immediate call for action, the bird must
+If you think your bird might suffer

-be brought to a vet as soon as possible.
+should be taken to an avian vet as soon as possible.
 Any kind of infection which affect the kidneys

-wear a budgie's body quickly so that bird is in great danger of losing
+wear a budgie's body quickly so that the bird is in great danger of losing

 illness isn't treated.

-Overweight budgies as the bird shown in this
+Overweight budgies as the blue bird shown in the

-paragraph always have slightly warmer feet than slim birds because their stored body fat
+paragraph above tend to have slightly warmer feet than slim birds because their stored body fat

-isolates the "core" of their bodies.
-Thus warm feet aren't necessarily a sign of an
+warm feet aren't necessarily a sign of an illness.
+But regardless of

 Temporarily cold feet

-When cold feet appear only from time to time they can be a sign of
+If cold feet appear only from time to time, this can be a sign of

-wet, the body temperature is a bit lower than usual.
-Within a few minutes the temperature
+if the feet have been covered with water, the body temperature is often a bit lower than usual.

 As one notices that the budgie's feet are cold for a few minutes several times a day